CAC Artist Interview:

 Geraldo Netto recalls his first ventures in art as a young boy in Brazil, where he spent hours daily drawing every page from a book about Michelangelo.
 “I like to think of him as my first teacher.”

 Now, Geraldo is known for his own mysterious, mixed-media paintings and their sfumato, dreamscape-like qualities.
 “I want to let you think about what is there.
 I just give some detail and controlled, subtle color.”
-Since the pandemic began, and with everyone stuck at home, Geraldo has aspired for his paintings to offer an escape – a warm, safe place to wander.
+Since the pandemic, Geraldo has aspired for his paintings to offer an escape – a warm, safe place to wander.

 Preferring to work large-scale, his paintings give hints of winding roads, trees and reflections on water.
 “I love landscapes.
 I want to put my own emotion and mystery behind each piece, to make it like a daydream destination.”